qgis/QGIS-Documentation/docs/documentation_guidelines/do_translations.rst

    Verify your account by the link in the email you will receive.
 #.
 Login
 #.
 You then get a popup to select which language you want to help translate to.
-   Please, note that we try to make the process as simple as possible and only target languages, regardless of the country parameter (e.g. ``French (fr)`` and **NOT** ``French (France) (fr_FR)``).
+   Please, note that we try to make the process as simple as possible and only mention target languages, regardless of the country parameter (e.g. ``French (fr)`` and **NOT** ``French (France) (fr_FR)``).
    Only if there are notable differences in the languages (e.g. portuguese in Portugal vs Brazil) we may allow different versions.